AdobeDocs/document-cloud-learn.en/help/sign/fill-and-sign-doc-microsoft-outlook.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Fill and Sign a Document in Microsoft Outlook
+# Filling and Signing in Microsoft Outlook

 Fill out and sign a form directly from your Microsoft inbox.